Follow us on Twitter @visibleOCT

-Postdocs: We have one post-doct position open.
+Postdocs: We have two post-doct position open.
 Please find more details here.

 Ph.D. student: We usually admit 1 or 2 new Ph.D. students every year.
 The application to Northwestern BME is very competitive and only less than 10% of the applicants will receive offers.
 However, completing your Ph.D. study at Northwestern University is very rewarding from all aspects.
 If you are interested in our lab, please contact H. F. Zhang.
 More informaiton regarding the application procedure can be found from the BME website.